About Papeete

 Food Customs and Dining Etiquette:

-- Tipping: Tipping is not expected in French Polynesia as a service charge is often included in the bill.
+- Tipping is not expected in French Polynesia, as a service charge is usually included in the bill.

-- Papeete Market: Visit the bustling Papeete Market to sample fresh tropical fruits, local snacks, and authentic Tahitian dishes.
+- Visit the Papeete Market (Marché de Papeete) to sample fresh produce, local snacks, and handmade crafts.

 Tips for Dietary Restrictions or Food Allergies:

-- Communication: Inform restaurant staff about your dietary restrictions or allergies to ensure they can accommodate your needs.
+- Inform restaurant staff about any dietary restrictions or allergies to ensure your meal is prepared safely.

 Poisson Cru: